mishaqkhan/image-viewer/README.md

 ### Running the application

-Open up the terminal and run:
+Open up a terminal and from the project root run:

 ```shell
 docker compose up --build -V